 New or remodeled kitchens or other food preparation facilities, and those changing ownership, must undergo a plan review process prior to a health permit being issued.
 Please note that permits are not transferable from one owner to another.
 The purpose of a plan review is to verify that your facility's structure and equipment and their capacities are in compliance with sanitation codes.
 These codes were designed toward preventing foodborne illness and the meeting of consumer expectations for a safe and sanitary food service.
 Plans must be approved by this department before construction or remodeling can begin.
 Plans are reviewed in the order they are received.
 Please allow approximately 30 business days for your project to reach the top of the waiting list for review.

 A plan review application (C-U form or County form) must be submitted.
 Along with the application, you will need to submit a plan review fee, one set of architectural plans that includes an enlarged kitchen layout, equipment brochures, and a copy of your menu.
-Other plan review documents include general plan review requirements (C-U or County) and a plan review fee schedule (C-U or County).
+Other plan review documents include a plan review construction guide (C-U or County), a plan review fee schedule (C-U or County) and general information (C-U or County).
+Please read the plan review construction guide carefully.
+It contains detailed information regarding food establishment design requirements.

 Also, please note that you should contact the city, county and/or village government where your business will be located.
 They may have building/code inspections or other requirements that have to be met.